 Each of the questions on the MBE is followed by four possible answers.
 Examinees should choose the best answer from the four stated alternatives.
-Each question on the MBE is designed to be answered according to the generally accepted view, unless noted otherwise in the question.
+Each question on the MBE is designed to be answered according to generally accepted fundamental legal principles, unless noted otherwise in the question.
 Examinees should mark only one answer for each question; multiple answers will be scored as incorrect.
 Since scores are based on the number of questions answered correctly, examinees are advised to answer every question.
-If a question seems too difficult, the examinee is advised to go on to the next one and come back to the skipped question later.
+If a question seems too difficult, examinees are advised to go on to the next one and come back to the skipped question later.
 Each jurisdiction will provide specific instructions regarding the appropriate marking of answer sheets.